MicrosoftDocs/playfab-docs/playfab-docs/features/social/tournaments-leaderboards/using-resettable-statistics-and-leaderboards.md

 }
 ```

-The coding shown below is an alternate example.
+The coding shown below is an alternative example.

 ```csharp
 public void UpdatePlayerStatisticDefinition() {